In July, get 15% off selected guidebooks to walking in Italy! The perfect destination to combine culinary and hiking excellence.

 More information

-What the trails are like
+What are the trails like?

 The GR1 follows paths originally designed to link village with village that were, until recently, the main thoroughfares as the vast majority of goods were carried by people, mules and donkeys.
 Many of these trails are in their original state and make for perfect walking.
 They are gently graded and designed for getting heavy loads steadily up and over hills.
 Quite often the work in constructing these routes is apparent with walls (above or below), conduits to remove water and even some of the original paving still in place.
-The most interesting paths are to be found in the mountains close to ancient stone villages.
-Here they will be walled on both sides and, just occasionally if you look closely, you can make out grooves in the carefully placed slabs of rock produced by centuries of wear from the iron rims of wagon wheels.
-In places a new road, capable of carrying vehicles, has been constructed to replace the original path.
-The old trail, with its bridges intact, is invariably more direct.

 Much of the route is accessible all year round but there are good and not so good times to go.
 Factors to consider are rainfall in the winter including snow in the Cantabrian Mountains, and the heat in the summer particularly crossing the plain in Navarre.
 The condition of the trail will also vary from season to season and even if there isn’t a lot of snow some stretches will be so muddy that walking in winter can be uncomfortable.
-In addition to the weather the other factor to consider is accommodation.
-Much of it is available all year round but some is not open in the winter months.

 The best months for most of the walk are April, May and June and September/October.
 July and August are good months for walking in the Cantabrian Mountains but not on lower parts of the route.

 This guidebook is designed to provide the prospective traveller with all the information needed to plan a trip along the GR1.
 The complete end-to-end trail is highly recommended but it does take around 53 days to complete.
 Most walkers will need to break their GR1 exploration down into chunks and to this end the route is described in seven sections, each with a start or endpoint that can be easily reached by train or bus.
 The route is described west to east.
-You could, of course, choose to walk it the other way but finishing at the Mediterranean adds a certain amount of drama to the trip.
+You could, of course, choose to walk it the other way, but finishing at the Mediterranean adds a certain amount of drama to the trip.